 Looking for ways to include technology or for media ideas?
 This collection of online links may be helpful.
 I created an image for two sites, so just click on either to check them out.

 What are your favorite ways to include poetry?
 Do you have poetry freebies you'd like to share or ideas you'd like me to add?
 Please share them in the comments.
 If you want to come back to this post in the future, feel free to pin the image below.
-Have a wonderful World Poetry Day (today if your country is celebrating) or next March here in the United States, but remember, poetry is great all year long!
+Enjoy poetry month, but remember, poetry is great all year long!

 Have a great day and come back soon (or any time you need to grab these resources)!